drocheam/optrace/docs/source/usage/surfaces.rst

 **z-Range**

-When initializing a surface optrace tries to determine the surface extent in z-direction.
-The :python:`z_min` and :python:`z_max` values are needed to know the surface bounds, which in turn are needed for tracing of the surface.
+When initializing a surface, optrace tries to determine the surface extent in z-direction.
+The resulting :python:`z_min` and :python:`z_max` values are needed to know the surface bounds, which in turn are needed for tracing of the surface.
 While this works automatically in many cases, the user has the option to provide these values manually.
-If these values should largely differ from the automatically estimated values a warning or for large deviation an exception is issued.
+If these values should largely differ from the automatically estimated values a warning or, for a large deviation, an exception is raised.

-For a :python:`a=-0.3` and :python:`r=3` the z-bounds are ``[-0.9, 0]``.
+For a :python:`a=-0.3` and :python:`r=3` the z-bounds are :python:`[-0.9, 0]`.
 This can be provided using:

 .. code-block:: python